Admitting now

 Stabilisation

 Symptoms ease.
-Sleep and eating regularise.
-Medication dose continues taper.
+Sleep and eating regularise. supportive care dose continues support.
 Early therapy sessions introduced.

 5. 05